-Jessica directs the technical assistance and supportive services provided to Reach Out and Read programs across the state.
+Jessica is responsible for the overall strategy and implementation of all aspects of Reach Out and Read Washington State.
 She joined Reach Out and Read in 2010, bringing extensive experience leading programs and supporting professionals in the health care and literacy fields.
-Throughout her career Jessica has been instrumental in assisting medical and dental providers as they make practice improvements that are evidence-based, sustainable, and meet community needs at organizations such as the Washington Dental Service Foundation and the University of Washington.
+Throughout her career Jessica has been instrumental in assisting medical and dental providers as they make practice improvements that are evidence-based, sustainable, and meet community needs.
 Jessica brings a unique perspective to understanding the challenges and needs of our programs as she previously served as a Reach Out and Read program site coordinator.
 Jessica earned her Master of Library and Information Science from the University of Washington and her BA from Whitman College in Walla Walla.

 Ron provides direct support to new and established Reach Out and Read programs.
 He works collaboratively with programs to ensure that the systems and resources are in place to support the delivery of a Reach Out and Read program that has fidelity to the proven program model.
 Ron joined Reach Out and in Read in 2013 with experience supporting student success and childhood literacy first with the Washington Reading Corps as an AmeriCorps member then, most recently, as the Associate Program Director of the Community Schools Collaboration (CSC) in the Tukwila and Highline School Districts.
 At CSC he worked with families and K-12 students to provide expanded learning, family engagement, health services, and literacy, numeracy and homework support in the Road Map region of South King County.
 Ron received a BA in Fine and Studio Arts from UCLA, and an MFA from University of California, Irvine.